nicoribeiro/java_efactura_uy/README.md

 db.default.password="{dbpass}"
 ```

-if you use mysql an additional step is needed, go to build.sbt
+if you use mysql 2 additional steps are needed, go to build.sbt

 ```
 vi build.sbt